Blog > Articles

 There are specific contraindications to weight loss medications and considerations based on your medical history, so it is important that you discuss this with your doctor.

-Losing weight can be challenging for many different reasons, but FORM is here to help.
-At FORM, you are paired with a medical doctor who is board-certified in Obesity Medicine and a Registered Dietitian who utilize their expertise in weight management to develop a personalized weight loss plan tailored to your needs.
-They address nutrition, physical activity, and mindset shifts to help you be successful, and, if appropriate, may prescribe FDA-approved weight loss medications.
+Losing weight can be challenging for many different reasons, but Form Health is here to help.
+At Form Health , you are paired with a medical doctor who is board-certified in Obesity Medicine and a Registered Dietitian who utilize their expertise in weight management to develop a personalized weight loss plan tailored to your needs.
+They address behavioral support, nutrition, physical activity, to help you be successful, and, if appropriate, may prescribe FDA-approved weight loss medications.

-FORM is here to help you successfully achieve your weight loss and health goals.
-Visit FORM online for more information on weight loss medications or send a message with additional questions.
+Form Health is here to help you successfully achieve your weight loss and health goals.
+Visit Form Health online for more information on weight loss medications.
 Ready to get started?
-Take our quiz to see if FORM is right for you.
+Take our quiz to see if Form Health is right for you.